Private 16619 William Shortland

 Soldier's Papers at National Archives did not survive.

-Not commemorated on any Tipton memorial.
+Not commemorated on any Tipton memorial, but commemorated on the Moxley War Memorial.

 Commemorated here because identified as Tipton on 'Soldiers Died in the Great War'.